oxpig/ANARCII/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15274840.svg)](https://doi.org/10.5281/zenodo.15274840)

 Releases of this software are [archived on Zenodo](https://doi.org/10.5281/zenodo.15274840).
-If you use ANARCII in your work, please cite the paper.
-If you additionally want to cite the software specifically, this DOI always resolves to the Zenodo record for the latest
-version:
+If you use ANARCII in your work, please [cite the paper](#the-paper).
+If you also want to cite the software specifically, this DOI always resolves to the Zenodo record for the latest version:

 <https://doi.org/10.5281/zenodo.15274840>